michelruizfuentes/michelruizfuentes/README.md

-### Welcome to my GitHub 👋
+### Welcome to my GitHub 👋 My name is Michel

+   - I am Salvadoran-American and was born in Washington, District of Columbia
-My name is Michel, and I am studying Statistical and Data Science at Smith College.
-Below I have attached some projects I have worked on during my undergraduate journey,
+   - I am pursuing a B.A in Statistical and Data Science at Smith College
+   - I am interested in science-technology-society (STS), financial literacy, and civic engagement

 ### 📗 Final Projects

+Below I have listed some analytical projects I have worked on using R,

    - 192 | [Analyzing Unequal Opportunities in Education](https://nervous-nightingale-6b8dc0.netlify.app/index.html)
    - 237 | Vaccine Adverse Event Reporting System User Guide